eellpp/pubScratchpad/Tech/programming/java/interview/javaInterviewQuestion.md

 Use for programming errors or conditions you don’t expect callers to recover from at that site.
 Examples: NullPointerException, IllegalArgumentException, ArithmeticException.

+**When would you choose to use a checked exception vs. an unchecked exception in your own code?**

+Expected Answer: This is a design philosophy question.
+- Use a Checked Exception when the caller is expected to recover from the exceptional situation.
+For example, if a file is not found, the caller can prompt the user for a new path.
+It's for anticipated, recoverable problems.
+- Use an Unchecked Exception when the exception is the result of a programming error or a situation from which the caller cannot reasonably be expected to recover.
+For example, a null reference where an object is required, or an invalid argument passed to a method.
+It indicates a bug.

+**Cases for checked exception**
 1) Local recovery (handle here)

 Do this when you can actually fix/continue (retry, fallback, default).